-BMC doesn't stand for Business Mismanagement Cure, but it could.
-BMC Software is a leading provider of business management software used for a variety of functions and processes, including recovery and storage management, business process integration, service management, application and database performance management.
+BMC Software is a leading provider of business management software used for a variety of functions and processes.
+The company's software and services work in recovery and storage management, business process integration, service management, application and database performance management.
 BMC, which primarily serves larger companies, provides tools designed to manage enterprise servers, speed up and monitor databases, eliminate unplanned outages, and recover system assets.
 It also provides professional services such as consulting and systems integration.
 BMC sells directly and through channel partners worldwide.
-The company was taken private in 2013.

 Change in Company Type